MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Related Work

-Another line of research works focuses on making use of intermediate results for optimizing the execution of ML pipelines or for diagnosis.
-Helix~\cite{xin2018helix} intelligently reuses intermediate results as appropriate via the Max-Flow algorithm.
-MLFlow~\cite{zaharia2018accelerating} provides a tracking API for users to log the intermediate results to a specific directory.
+Another line of research works focuses on using intermediate results for optimizing the execution of ML pipelines or for diagnosis. \icde{ ModelDB~\cite{vartak2016modeldb} and MLflow~\cite{zaharia2018accelerating} provide a tracking API for users to store the intermediate results to a specific directory. } Helix~\cite{xin2018helix} reuses intermediate results as appropriate via the Max-Flow algorithm.
 Derakhshan et al.~\cite{derakhshan2020optimizing} materialize the intermediate results that have a high likelihood of future reuse and select the optimal subset of them for reuse.
-In terms of utilizing intermediate results to debug or diagnose the ML pipelines, MISTIQUE~\cite{vartak2018mistique} efficiently captures, stores, and queries intermediate results for diagnosis using techniques such as quantization, summarization, and data de-duplication, etc, that do not affect the diagnostic results.
+For debugging or diagnosing the ML pipelines, MISTIQUE~\cite{vartak2018mistique} efficiently captures, stores, and queries intermediate results for diagnosis using techniques such as quantization, summarization, and data de-duplication.
 Zhang et al.~\cite{zhang2017diagnosing} diagnose the ML pipeline by using fine-grained lineage, e.g., elements in a matrix or attributes in a record.
 The above mentioned works emphasize the use of intermediate results as opposed to addressing the non-linear version history problem.

-In addition, versioning for ML pipelines is related to workflow management and provenance.
-Chirigati et al. \cite{chirigati2012towards}, Koop et al. \cite{koop2010provenance}, and Freire et al. \cite{freire2018provenance} discuss workflow provenance in terms of enhancing the reproducibility of scientific workflows, improving user experience \cite{deutch2018provenance} and building provenance middle-ware for database \cite{arab2018gprom}.
-Gharibi et al. \cite{gharibi2019automated}, Louren\c{c}o et al. \cite{Lourenco:2019:DML:3329486.3329489}, and Schelter et al. \cite{schelter2017automatically} focus on the tracking experiments on ML pipelines.
-However, non-linear version history is not discussed in these works.

-Lastly, KeystoneML~\cite{sparks2017keystoneml} is a system that optimizes the end-to-end large-scale machine learning applications for high-throughput training in a distributed setting by using high-level APIs.
-These optimizations are orthogonal to those used by \system{}, which targets at collaboratively updating a pipeline.